SecureApiGateway/secure-api-gateway-ob-uk-common/secure-api-gateway-ob-uk-common-obie-datamodel/README.md

 ### How to Build

-This is a Java Maven project, compiled using JDK 14.
+This is a Java Maven project, compiled using JDK 17.

 #### Prerequisites

 You need the following on your development machine;
-Java 14 or later
+Java 17
 Maven 3.6.0 or later

 #### Building